What Is an Illustration Essay?

 - Example: "Social media transforms modern communication through instant connectivity, viral information spread, and community building across distances."

-4. Outline Body Paragraphs (1 minute)
+4. Organize Body Paragraphs (1 minute)

 - One paragraph = one developed example